kHorozhanov/cookieconsent/docs/reference/configuration-reference.md

     The default value `0` means that revision management is disabled.
 You can set any number different from 0 in order to enable it.
 Check out the dedicated [revision management](/advanced/revision-management.html) section.

-    E.g. if you change your cookie policy, you can invalidate all previous consents and ask your users again.

 ## manageScriptTags